SuperNETorg/SuperNET-Docs/slate/source/includes/_glossary.md

 - <a href='http://bitcoin.stackexchange.com/questions/4974/what-is-a-double-spend'>What is a double spend?</a> — Bitcoin StackExchange

 - <a href='http://bitcoin.stackexchange.com/questions/13370/how-do-i-detect-a-double-spend'>How do I detect a double spend?</a> — Bitcoin StackExchange

+## Escrow Contract
+<b>Escrow Contract</b>

+### Definition

+A transaction in which a spender and receiver place funds in a 2-of-2 (or other m-of-n) multisig output so that neither can spend the funds until they’re both satisfied with some external outcome.

+### Synonyms

+- Escrow contract

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#escrow-and-arbitration'>Escrow contract</a> — Bitcoin.org Developer Guide

+- <a href='https://en.bitcoin.it/wiki/Contract#Example_2:_Escrow_and_dispute_mediation'>Escrow and dispute mediation</a> — Bitcoin Wiki

+## Extended Key
+<b>Extended Key, HD Wallet Extended Key</b>

+### Definition

+In the context of HD wallets, a public key or private key extended with the chain code to allow them to derive child keys.

+### Synonyms

+- Extended key

+- Public extended key

+- Private extended key

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-extended-key'>Extended key</a> — Bitcoin.org Developer Guide

+- <a href='https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki'>BIP32: hierarchical deterministic wallets</a> — Bitcoin Improvement Proposals

+## Fork
+<b>Fork, Accidental Fork</b>

+### Definition

+When two or more blocks have the same block height, forking the block chain.
+Typically occurs when two or more miners find blocks at nearly the same time.
+Can also happen as part of an attack.

+### Synonyms

+- Fork

+### Not To Be Confused With

+- Hard fork (a change in consensus rules that breaks security for nodes that don’t upgrade)

+- Soft fork (a change in consensus rules that weakens security for nodes that don’t upgrade)

+- Software fork (when one or more developers permanently develops a codebase separately from other developers)

+- Git fork (when one or more developers temporarily develops a codebase separately from other developers)

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-fork'>Fork</a> — Bitcoin.org Developer Guide

+- <a href='http://bitcoin.stackexchange.com/questions/3343/what-is-the-longest-blockchain-fork-that-has-been-orphaned-to-date'>What is the longest block chain fork that has been made stale so far?</a> — Bitcoin StackExchange

+## Free Transaction
+<b>High-Priority Transaction, Free Tx</b>

+### Definition

+Transactions that don’t have to pay a transaction fee because their inputs have been idle long enough to accumulated large amounts of priority.
+Note: miners choose whether to accept free transactions.

+### Synonyms

+- High-priority transaction

+- Free transaction

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-high-priority-transactions'>High-priority transactions</a> — Bitcoin.org Developer Guide

+- <a href='https://en.bitcoin.it/wiki/Free_transaction_relay_policy'>Free transaction relay policy</a> — Bitcoin Wiki

+## Generation Transaction
+<b>Coinbase / Generation Transaction</b>

+### Definition

+The first transaction in a block.
+Always created by a miner, it includes a single coinbase.

+### Synonyms

+- Coinbase transaction

+- Generation transaction

+### Not To Be Confused With

+- Coinbase (the unique part of a coinbase transaction)

+### Links

+- <a href='https://bitcoin.org/en/developer-reference#term-coinbase-tx'>Coinbase transaction</a> — Bitcoin.org Developer Reference

+- <a href='https://en.bitcoin.it/wiki/Transaction#Generation'>Generation transaction</a> — Bitcoin Wiki

+- <a href='http://bitcoin.stackexchange.com/questions/32091/who-generates-the-coinbase-transaction'>Who generates the coinbase transaction?</a> — Bitcoin StackExchange

+- <a href='http://bitcoin.stackexchange.com/questions/30349/must-a-block-contain-a-coinbase-transaction'>Must a block contain a coinbase transaction?</a> — Bitcoin StackExchange

+## Genesis Block
+<b>Genesis Block, Block 0</b>

+### Definition

+The first block in the Bitcoin block chain.

+### Synonyms

+- Genesis block

+- Block 0

+### Not To Be Confused With

+- Generation transaction (the first transaction in a block)

+### Links

+- <a href='https://bitcoin.org/en/developer-guide#term-genesis-block'>Genesis block</a> — Bitcoin.org Developer Guide

+- <a href='https://en.bitcoin.it/wiki/Genesis_block'>Genesis block</a> — Bitcoin Wiki

+- <a href='http://bitcoin.stackexchange.com/questions/10009/why-can-t-the-genesis-block-coinbase-be-spent'>Why can’t the genesis block coinbase transaction be spent?</a> — Bitcoin StackExchange